mpv-player/mpv/DOCS/man/options.rst

     For example, ``--window-scale=0.5`` would show the window at half the video size.

+``--window-minimized=<yes|no>``
+    Whether the video window is minimized or not.
+Setting this will minimize, or unminimze, the video window if the current VO supports it.
+Note that some VOs may support minimization while not supporting unminimization (eg: X11 and Wayland).

+    Whether this option and ``--window-maximized`` work on program start or at runtime, and whether they're (at runtime) updated to reflect the actual window state, heavily depends on the VO and the windowing system.
+Some VOs simply do not implement them or parts of them, while other VOs may be restricted by the windowing systems (especially Wayland).

+``--window-maximized=<yes|no>``
+    Whether the video window is maximized or not.
+Setting this will maximize, or unmaximize, the video window if the current VO supports it.
+See ``--window-minimized`` for further remarks.

 ``--cursor-autohide=<number|no|always>``
     Make mouse cursor automatically hide after given number of milliseconds.
     ``no`` will disable cursor autohide. ``always`` means the cursor will stay